ethereum/ethereum-org-website/src/content/decentralized-identity.md

 Public-key infrastructure (PKI) is an information security measure that generates a [public key](/glossary/#public-key) and [private key](/glossary/#private-key) for an entity.
 Public-key cryptography is used in blockchain networks to authenticate user identities and prove ownership of digital assets.

-A DID, like an Ethereum account, will have a private key and a public key.
-While the private key is used for encrypting and signing messages, the public key authenticates the identity of the entity controlling a DID.
-PKI provides proofs needed to authenticate entities and prevent impersonation and use of fake identities.
+Some decentralized identifiers, such as an Ethereum account, have public and private keys.
+The public key identifies the account's controller, while the private keys can sign and decrypt messages for this account.
+Public-key infrastructure provides the proof needed to authenticate entities and prevent impersonation and the use of fake identities.

 ### 2. Decentralized datastores {#decentralized-datastores}